- 4 cups fresh strawberries, crushed

-- In a Dutch oven, combine strawberries, rhubarb and lemon juice; stir in pectin.
+- In a Dutch oven, combine the strawberries, rhubarb and lemon juice; stir in pectin.
 Bring to a full rolling boil, stirring constantly.
 Stir in sugar; return to a full rolling boil.
-Boil and stir 1 minute.
+Boil for 1 minute, stirring constantly.

 "Reading the reviews made me choose this recipe but unfortunately the first time I made this is did not set.
 So I followed the sure jell instructions to redo if it did not set which worked .
 It is very good but having to double can the jam is time consuming.
 Well I thought maybe I did something wrong so I re-read the reviews and I did not see this trouble so I attempted this recipe again .
 Well it did not set again so now I will hopefully get it to set after re- processing after adding more sure jell.will give it 2 stars because of the taste but really not worth the effort.next time I will find a different recipe"

 "I'm a home economist and this is the BEST jam I have made.
 The receipe is very easy and it sets up nicely.
 I process some and then put some directly into the freezer, depending on how much room I have in the freezer.
 No one can go wrong with this recipe.
 I have already made 6 batches and the first batch went as gifts and all loved it.
 Thank You to the person sending in the recipe."

 "Strawberry rhubarb flavor combination is one of my favorites and this recipe doesn't disappoint.
 The tartness of the rhubarb cuts down on the sweetness of the strawberries for the perfect bite.
 This is great heated up and spooned over ice cream or pound cake too."